Danny Williams (soccer, born 1989)

-Daniel Charles Williams (born March 8, 1989) is a former professional footballer who played as a midfielder.
+Daniel Charles Williams (born March 8, 1989) is a former professional soccer player who played as a midfielder.
+Born in Germany, he played for the United States national team.

 Early life

 Born in Karlsruhe, West Germany, Williams is the son of an African American father and German mother.
 His father is originally from North Carolina, and was stationed in Heidelberg while serving in the United States military.
 Williams is a citizen of both Germany and the United States.

 Club career

 SC Freiburg

 Williams began his career in 1998 with the Karlsruher SC youth setup and played from July 2004 for the SC Freiburg youth and reserve sides.

 He made his Bundesliga debut for the Freibrug first team on January 22, 2010, against Stuttgart.
 He would go on to make nine appearances for Freiburg in 2010, two of them being starts.

 1899 Hoffenheim

 Williams joined the Bundesliga club Hoffenheim on August 31, 2011.
 During his first appearance for the club on September 10, 2011, he made an assist in a 4–0 Hoffenheim victory over Mainz.